-Again, the application of facial recognition comes naturally to healthcare settings, where it can make it significantly easier and quicker for patients to complete the visitor check in process to see a doctor or be admitted to a hospital.
+Again, the application of facial recognition comes naturally to healthcare settings, where it can make it significantly easier and quicker for patients to complete the visitor check-in process to see a doctor or be admitted to a hospital.
 The last thing you want when you’re feeling really unwell is to stand in long queues and then filling up complicated forms.

 In fact, in 2015, Apple had launched ResearchKit and CareKit, two open-source frameworks that could help recruit subjects for clinical trials and then monitor their health remotely.
 It might be possible that in the future, facial biometrics are used to monitor changes in facial features over time to track an individual’s health status through skin displacement or changes in skin color.
 It might surprise you to learn that facial recognition can also be used to track cardiac health.
 In 2014, Amazon had applied for a patent for an app that would combine facial recognition with heart rate analysis.
 The patent was finally granted in 2017.

 Facial recognition offers definite advantages for customer services, especially in the hospitality sector.
 It offers customer care representatives to offer more personalized services when the facial biometrics are linked to a guest’s account.
-You would simply need to walk into a hotel to activate a visitor check in and use facial recognition tech to enter the room allotted to you.
+You would simply need to walk into a hotel to activate a visitor check-in and use facial recognition tech to enter the room allotted to you.
 No key cards, no fear of losing them or someone else entering your room in your absence.

 On the other hand, the hotels would benefit, with their staff being freed up to focus on better serving the clientele, using the time to cross-sell or upsell services tailored to the specific customer.
-The technology is already in use in some Marriott Hotels in China, where there are kiosks for guests to check in through facial recognition.
-All you need for this is a smart visitor management system that offers iPad check ins.
+The technology is already in use in some Marriott Hotels in China, where there are kiosks for guests to check-in through facial recognition.
+All you need for this is a smart visitor management system that offers iPad check-ins.

 For instance, face recognition software could be used to capture what a customer might be looking at and then retailers could offer similar products through email promotions or online ads.
 Walmart uses patented tech to analyze facial expressions of customers waiting at the check out lines to assess their satisfaction.

 In China, JD stores offer customers a QR code, which they can scan and then a camera uses face recognition algorithms to identify the person the next time they enter the store.
-Each item in these stores have RFID tags.
+Each item in these stores has RFID tags.
 So, when the customer is leaving, they need to stand at a sign marked on the floor and the RFID tags on the items they’ve chosen are immediately scanned.
 The cameras use the facial recognition algos to then charge your account directly.
 No long check-out lines.

 4. Banking and FinTech